 5GSAT_ARCH has been developed in R17 to address service requirements of satellite access in 5G, however, some aspects have not been considered nor fully realized:

-For the support of network based UE location determination: Some services with regulatory requirements, e.g. emergency calls service, require a trusted/reliable mean to determine with sufficient accuracy the UE location without relying on UE reported information.
-RAN study is expected to provide such and SA2 need to confirm/optimize R17 hypothesis for the use of enhanced framework.
-Clause 7.3.2.2 of TS 22.261 defines positioning performance requirements.
-Whether and how this can be supported for satellite access have not been evaluated.

-Service continuity when switching between terrestrial and satellite access networks is key to the user experience, especially for real time applications such as Voice or Video calls, e.g. VoNR, emergency call.
-Given that both access feature different QoS in terms of latency, bandwidth or reliability, the core network should be able to facilitate the NG-RAN to perform handover with the consideration of the application level requirements and help determine when to hand-over or rely on multi connectivity to offer the best QoE to the users.
+.

 Relay based architecture including satellite: UE may access 5GS network via a relay, which corresponds to either an IAB node or a relay UE.
-Assuming that the relay has both satellite access and terrestrial access capability, the relay may be assisted by the core network to determine whether to use satellite access and/or terrestrial access for the connection.
-The relay feature will benefit from store and forward feature (e.g.: IoT devices needing relay that would use store and forwarding on dedicated satellite system) so store and forward capability for the relay has to be considered.
+Assuming that the relay has both satellite access and terrestrial access capability, the relay may be assisted to determine whether to use satellite access and/or terrestrial access for the connection.

-For the support of broadcast/multicast, while it may be more efficient for the delivery of content from a content caching application by taking advantage of satellites, it may bring problem for the location dependent content transfer and MBS Service Area, as the coverage of one cell over satellite access may include multiple counties or across country boarders.
+For the support of broadcast/multicast, while it may be more efficient for the delivery of content by taking advantage of satellites, it may bring problem for the location dependent content transfer and MBS Service Area, as the coverage of one cell over satellite access may include multiple counties or across country boarders.
 Different UE or UE category may require differentiated QoS to be supported by satellite access.
 When UEs are temporarily out of coverage due to discontinuous coverage or regenerative payload, store and forward of broadcast/multicast content may be needed in the network.
 When both satellite path and terrestrial path are available, the performance of each path may be different for the delivery of broadcast/multicast content.

 NGSO regenerative-based satellite access is to be considered in the following use cases:

-Store and forward: The support of store-and-forward capabilities will allow providing service coverage with NGSO satellites to areas where NTN-GWs cannot be deployed (e.g. deep-sea maritime areas).
-Moreover, the support of store-and-forward capabilities would allow for a reduced network of NTN-GWs and still achieve global service coverage for delay-tolerant/non-real-time IoT NTN services.

-RAN mobility: Key Issue #6 left over from R17, as defined in TR 23.737, due no support of NGSO regenerative-based satellite access by RAN in R17
+RAN mobility impact to CN: Key Issue #6 left over from R17, as defined in TR 23.737, due no support of NGSO regenerative-based satellite access by RAN in R17